wultra/powerauth-crypto/docs/Computing-and-Validating-Signatures.md

 ### Offline signature

-The computation of offline signature is similar, but the final string is more human readable and can be easily manually retyped:
+Offline signatures are used in case when the mobile device is not connected to the internet.
+The computation of such signature is similar to signing HTTP requests, but the final string is more human readable and can be easily manually retyped:

 ```java
 /**